dannyjanani/BlindSightPros/README.md

 # BlindSightPros

-A device to help those who are visually disabled, navigate without the use of a walking stick.
+A device with sensors to help someone who isvisually disabled navigate from a location without the need for a walking stick.

 ## Project Overview